DVB: DVB-I

+The DVB-I specification defines ways in which devices and displays connected to the internet can discover and access sets of audiovisual media services.
+These can include services delivered online through fixed and wireless Internet Protocol connections as well as broadcast radio and television channels received over radio frequency networks using traditional cable, satellite, or terrestrial transmissions.

+Tests and pilots of DVB-I services have been undertaken in several countries including Iran, Germany, Italy, Spain and Ireland.

 Software platform

 The DVB Multimedia Home Platform (DVB-MHP) defines a Java-based platform for the development of consumer video system applications.
 In addition to providing abstractions for many DVB and MPEG-2 concepts, it provides interfaces for other features like network card control, application download, and layered graphics.